Compare files using the command line

 Table of Contents

 diff is the most used command to compare text files.
-It will show the lines that are different between two files:
+It will show the lines that are different between two files (you can also compare directories):

 diff file1.txt file2.txt